massung/http/README.md

 	("1020" "Microsoft-IIS/8.0")

 *NOTE: The `:if-not-found` optional argument defaults to `nil`.
 It is lazily evaluated, so it's the perfect place to signal an `error` if you want to ensure that a particular header exists.*

+## The Server Package (`:http-server`)

+If you would like to host a simple HTTP server, this package handles accepting the incoming connections, parsing the requests (using the `:http` package), and sending the responses back.

+The simplest server you can create would be...

+	CL-USER > (simple-http #'http-ok :name "Test Server" :port 8000)
+	#<MP:PROCESS Name "Test Server on port 8000" Priority 3 State "Running">

+Let's test it.

+	CL-USER > (http-get "localhost:8000")
+	#<RESPONSE 200 "OK">

+The important argument here is the `#'http-ok`.
+This is the request handler.
+It simply takes the `request` object that was parsed, creates a `response`, and returns it.
+The server then sends the response back to the client.

+Kill the current server process, and let's make a different handler function.
+Then restart the server using the new handler.

+	CL-USER > (defun hello-world (req)
+	            (http-ok req "<h1>Hello, world!</h1>"))
+	HELLO-WORLD

+	CL-USER > (simple-http #'hello-world)
+	#<MP:PROCESS Name "HTTP Simple Server on port 8000" Priority 3 State "Running">

+Finally, let's test it by pointing your browser to [localhost:8000](http://localhost:8000).

+## Response Generation

+In the example, you probably noticed the `http-ok` function being used to generate the response.
+The `:http-server` package comes with a myriad of response generation function.
+They set the correct response code, status message, and allow for an optional body.

+It's probably easiest to just look at `server.lisp` to get the entire list.
+But all of the major response codes are there (e.g. `http-created`, `http-not-found`, `http-bad-gateway`, ...).

+## Generating HTML

+If you'd like to generate HTML in your request handler, I suggest you take a look at my [`html`](http://github.com/massung/html) package, which can be used to do so quite efficiently.